jlcodingprojects/my-community-landmark/README.md

 - Correct authorisation implementation
 - Grouping markers that are too close together and auto-zooming on them
 - Displaying all notes for a single location in one dialog so you can switch between them
+- Ability to delete and edit user owned notes

 # Dependencies